 Example:

-I have a coffee shop in Kyiv.
-50 orders/day, average ticket $8.
+I own a coffee shop in Kyiv.
+50 orders/day, average check is $8.

 Rent expense is $1200/month, coffee+milk is $0.80/order, barista salary is $800.